MakeSchool-Tutorials/ecommerce-tutorial/P04-Styling-Header/content.md

 ## Styling the header
 Currently, our header and navbar don’t really look like a header or navbar at the moment.
 We need to add some styles to it.

->[action] Navigate to your project root folder and create a new folder named resources.
+>[action] Navigate to your project root folder and create a new folder named `resources`.
 >
 ```bash
 mkdir resources